Addressing Child Custody Concerns In Brighton & Howell

 More Child Custody Questions?
 Talk To Us Today.

-Gormley and Johnson Law Offices, PLC, serves clients in Livingston County and surrounding communities, including Brighton, Howell and Fowlerville.
+Gormley Law Offices, PLC, serves clients in Livingston County and surrounding communities, including Brighton, Howell and Fowlerville.
 Would you like to speak with an attorney regarding primary custody, joint physical custody, child support or any other issue involving your kids?
 To schedule your free consultation, call 517-219-9301.